bachmeil/gretlmat/doc.md

 writeln("Number of columns: ", m.cols);

 // Directly access an element of the matrix
-// Better to use the index operators m.data[0] = 4.5;
+// Better to use the index operators, but this works m.data[0] = 4.5;
 ```